What is Fox News?

 How to invest in Fox News

 Before you hit the "Place Order" button, figure out your budget.
 Are you in a position to invest in the market?
 Have you paid down high-interest credit card balances and created an emergency fund?
 How much can you spend?
 Do you want to buy all your Fox shares at once or periodically through dollar-cost averaging?
-These are all very good questions for investors to ask -- and answer.
+These are all very good questions for any investor to ask -- and answer.

 Next, do your homework.
 You may want to skip Fox stock if: